Juan-Nathan/oat-crop-classification/README.md

-# 🌾 Classification of Oat Crops using Remote Sensing Data
+# 🌾 Oat Crop Classification using Remote Sensing Data

 This project applies various classification models in R to predict whether **oat crops** are being grown on farmland using optical and radar-based remote sensing data.
 The dataset is derived from a modified version of the Winnipeg Crop Mapping Dataset, hosted by the UCI Machine Learning Archive.